-As you can see, all of this works together across my entire platform to create a seamless picture, if you will, of what interests me, what I’m passionate about, what I want to share with people, what connects me to others, and yes, what I write books about.
+As you can see, all of this works together across my entire platform to create a seamless picture, if you will, of what interests me, what I’m passionate about, what I want to share with people, what connects me to others, and yes, what I write about.
 My branding is not difficult because I’m already writing about it (blogging, articles, guest posts, and my books), and that carries over to social media.

 SugarBeatBC (Barb Drozdowich, Author):

 Branding isn’t brain surgery.
 Find your voice, be consistent, and be authentic.
 We spend our whole lives ‘finding ourselves,’ and all that rot.
 Now that you have a chance to truly express yourself, don’t run from it — rock this shit.